You are here

-Senior Investigator, Former Inaugural Lasker Clinical Research Scholar (2012-2020), Section of Inflammation and Cardiometabolic Diseases, National Heart, Lung, and Blood Institute
+Formerly: Senior Investigator and Chief of the Section of Inflammation and Cardiometabolic Diseases, National Heart, Lung, and Blood Institute

 Nehal Mehta was the inaugural scholar in the Lasker Clinical Research Scholars program in 2012.
 His research focuses on the role of innate immunity and inflammation in the development of cardiovascular and metabolic diseases.
 Using a trans-disciplinary approach that involves genetic epidemiology, human translational studies, and novel cardiovascular-imaging approaches, he and his team study how inflammation affects insulin resistance, the development of metabolic syndrome, lipoprotein dysfunction, and atherosclerosis.
 He directs the largest ongoing cohort study to date in psoriasis (an inflammatory skin disease associated with increased cardiovascular risk) at the NIH Clinical Center to understand how waxing and waning inflammation contributes to atherogenesis.
 His team was the first to describe a link to neutrophils in atherosclerosis to psoriasis.
 Most recently, his team described the first in-human observation that treating psoriasis with biologic therapy reduces inflammation and improves coronary artery disease, a finding which received an NHLBI Orloff Science Award in 2018.
 He received his M.D. degree from the George Washington University accelerated biomedical program (Washington, D.C.) and completed his residency and fellowship training at the University of Pennsylvania (Philadelphia).
 He did a residency and chief residency in internal medicine; a fellowship in cardiovascular diseases, nuclear cardiology, and preventive cardiology; and a postdoctoral fellowship in genetic epidemiology with a focus on inflammation and lipoproteins.
 Before coming to the NIH, he was an assistant professor at the Perelman School of Medicine at the University of Pennsylvania; an attending cardiologist in the Hospital of the University of Pennsylvania’s Coronary Care Unit; and the Director of Penn Medicine’s Inflammatory Risk in Preventive Cardiology, a position he still maintains.
 He also is a clinical professor of medicine at the George Washington University where he provides care in the coronary care unit.
 His outside interests include spending time with his wife and their two young daughters, cooking, skiing, surfing, and traveling.